weld-project/weld/python/numpy/README.md

 ```

 Another use case for implicit evaluation is when we offload operations to
 NumPy.
-Since NumPy expects to operate on the memory of the ndarray like object
+Since NumPy expects to operate on the memory of the ndarray like object,
-- we need to ensure that this memory represents the latest values of the array
+we need to ensure that this memory represents the latest values of the
-object.
-In order to do this, we always implicitly evaluate the array when
+array object.
+In order to do this, we always implicitly evaluate the array
-offloading computations to NumPy.
+when offloading computations to NumPy.

-###### Evaluate
+##### Evaluate

 This is one of the two public functions on weld arrays that is different from
 the NumPy operations.
 It will just evaluate all the operations registered with the